The Quest for a Unique Image

-I still remember the first time I saw the work of Stephen Dalton, one of the earliest pioneers of high speed nature photography.
-I knew right then, I wanted to create images like that!
-So began a long journey that continues today.
+I still remember 30 years ago when I first saw the work of Stephen Dalton, one of the earliest pioneers of high-speed nature photography.
+His images showed me something I could not see with my naked eye -a frozen moment- I knew right then, I wanted to create images like that!

 First, when using flash as your main light source, the duration of the flash burst becomes your effective shutter speed.
 Your flash must be the main light source though, completely overpowering the ambient light.
 In this way your actual camera’s shutter speed is irrelevant as long as the shutter is open when the flash fires.
 But it cannot be open so long that it lets enough ambient light in to affect the exposure.

-As an example, when I am photographing bats in the dark I will often leave my shutter open on bulb and set the trigger to fire the flashes.
+As an example, when I am photographing bats in the dark (no ambient light) I will often leave my shutter open on bulb and set the trigger to fire the flashes.
 Now when the beam is tripped it fires the flashes which makes the exposure.
-I then reset the camera shutter and wait for the next bat to fly through the beam which will again trigger the flashes.
+I then reset the camera shutter and wait for the next bat to fly through the beam which will again trigger the flashes making the next exposure.

 Secondly, most flash units cut the power in manual mode by shortening the flash duration.
 This means when you manually dial your flash back to 1/8th power you get an approximate flash duration (effective shutter speed) of 1/6,000th of a second.
 At 1/16th power this becomes a blazing 1/11,000th of a second!
 That is fast enough to freeze a hummingbird’s wings in flight.
 For insects in flight, I use 1/64th power which is a mind-numbing 1/32,000th of a second!